-The Food Protection Division of the Chicago Department of Public Health (CDPH) is committed to maintaining the safety of food bought, sold, or prepared for public consumption in Chicago by carrying out science-based inspections of all retail and wholesale food establishments.
+The Food Protection Division of the Chicago Department of Public Health (CDPH) is committed to maintaining the safety of food bought, sold, or prepared for public consumption in Chicago by carrying out science-based inspections of all retail food establishments.
 These inspections promote public health in areas of food safety and sanitation and prevent the occurrence of food-borne illness.
 CDPH's licensed, accredited sanitarians inspect retail food establishments such as restaurants, grocery stores, bakeries, convenience stores, hospitals, nursing homes, day care facilities, shelters, schools, and temporary food service events.
 Inspections focus on food handling practices, product temperatures, personal hygiene, facility maintenance, and pest control.

 All restaurants are subject to certain recurring inspections.
 Each year a restaurant is subject to annual inspections to ensure continued compliance with City ordinances and regulations.
 In addition to recurring inspections, restaurants may also be inspected in response to a complaint.
 Some of these recurring inspections, such as the inspection by the Buildings Department, will be scheduled, while others will not.